-Police: Remains found at home; child abuse probe underway
+Cops: Remains found at Phoenix home where kids were removed

-PHOENIX (AP) - Skeletal remains have been found at a house where authorities previously removed at least one child as part of a child abuse investigation in which both parents of that child were in custody, police said Wednesday.
+PHOENIX (AP) - Skeletal remains were found at a Phoenix home where authorities recently removed three children, authorities said Wednesday.

-Firefighters found the skeletal remains Tuesday when they responded to a report of smoke coming from the home, the Police Department said in a statement that didn’t further describe the remains.
+Child welfare authorities first began investigating on Jan.
+20 when an 11-year-old girl called police to report that she was home alone and scared.
+The girl was removed from the home, but no other children were there at the time, police spokeswoman Sgt.
+Maggie Cox said.

-According the statement, the smoke was reported about an hour after state Department of Child Welfare investigators went to the home to remove two small children as part a child abuse investigation in which an 11-year-old girl was taken into custody on Jan.
-20.
+On Tuesday, child safety investigators returned to the house to remove two other children.
+An hour later, someone reported seeing smoke coming from the house.

 Sign up for Daily Newsletters